davelevine/portfolio/data/posts/firewall-misconfiguration.md

 I figured it might be worthwhile to whitelist the [Cloudflare IPs](https://www.cloudflare.com/ips-v4) on pfSense.

-I created this whitelist in pfSense under **pfBlockerNG --> IP --> IPv4** and set it to **Permit Outbound**.
+I created this whitelist in pfSense under `pfBlockerNG > IP > IPv4` and set it to `Permit Outbound`.
 Updated the service and everything seemed to be running as it should.

 This brings us to the present.